iBug/SepaMan/README.md

 # Note that it is not possible to use a chain named "none"
 # Example: iptables -t mangle -A "$SEPA_FWMARK_CHAIN" -i "$IFACE" -j MARK --set-xmark "$SEPA_FWMARK/$SEPA_FWMARK_MASK"
 SEPA_FWMARK_CHAIN=none

+# Load IP XFRM policies and states using SPI ID and keys from this directory
+SEPA_IPSEC_KEY_DIR=/etc/ipsec/keys.d

+# Create key files if they don't exist
+SEPA_IPSEC_KEY_CREATE=true
 ```

 ## Usage